comvislab-usk/EdgeVAD/README.md

 Please consider citing our paper in your publications if the project helps your research.

 ```
-“EdgeVAD: A Lightweight Edge AI Framework for Real-Time Video Anomaly Detection in Intelligent Surveillance Systems”, submitted to Electronics, 2026.
+“EdgeVAD: A Lightweight Edge AI Framework for Real-Time Video Anomaly Detection”, submitted to JBD, 2026.
 ```